ingroxd/sheli/README.md

 sheli__main "${@}"
 ```

-If everything works as should, **you will have an error** for NOT having a main functioni.
+If everything works as intended, **you will have an error** for NOT having a main function.

 ## Deployment